 I am a member of the International Association of Eating Disorders Professionals (IAEDP) AAEDP-BIPOC committee.
 I served as the Chair for the Florida Chapter of Postpartum Support International, on the Broward Chapter of the Florida Infant Mental Health Association committee, and as the past President of the Florida Association for Play Therapy.
 I am a member of the National Association for Perinatal Social Workers, the American Society for Reproductive Medicine, and IAEDP.

 These are great organizations to follow and support if you are looking for further resources.

 You are not alone, you are not to blame, and with help, you will get well.

 GET TO KNOW ME

 Did you know that 1 in 5 women experience depression and anxiety during pregnancy and even up to two years after the baby is born?
 For women of color, the rates are 1 in 3!

-Overwhelming sadness, feeling spaced out, worrying constantly, crying uncontrollably and not feeling like yourself are the most common complications of pregnancy and childbirth.
+Overwhelming sadness, feeling spaced out, worrying constantly, crying uncontrollably, and not feeling like yourself are the most common complications of pregnancy and childbirth.

-As common as it is, these complications are rarely talked about and many women and families suffer in silence and are shocked when their symptoms first start.
+As common as it is, these complications are rarely talked about and many individuals and families suffer in silence and are shocked when their symptoms first start.
 You might have found yourself trying to “get over it,” “move on,” and “just feel better” to no avail.
 This can be a very lonely and isolating experience for you and others who go through it.
 However, help is available.